chg60/DEPhT/README.md

     unzip ~/Downloads/Mycobacterium.zip -d ~/.depht/models/

-Models trained using `depht_utils` will be put in this directory by default.
+Models trained using `depht_train` will be put in this directory by default.
 We are generally amenable to aiding in the construction of new models - the easiest way to accomplish this is by emailing either chg60@pitt.edu or laa89@pitt.edu.
 Note that some genera are better suited than others for DEPhT model creation.